-NOTE: Read the Water Heater operating guide provided in your InfoCase for complete operating instructions, safety warnings, and maintenance information before operating the Water Heater.
+See the Water Heater manufacturer's operation manual provided in your InfoCase for complete operating instructions, safety warnings, and maintenance information before operating the Water Heater.

-Ensure the Water Heater is filled with water before operating.
+Be sure the Water Heater is filled with water before starting either electric or propane gas operation.
 To fill the Water Heater, turn the Water Pump switch ON and open a hot water faucet anywhere in the coach.
 When water begins to flow steadily from the faucet, the Water Heater is full.

-Propane Gas Operation
+For Propane Gas Operation

-Press the Water Heater switch (located on the Systems Monitor Panel) to the ON position.

-- The "Pilot Out" light will glow for about 10-15 seconds, then it will go out.
-The "Heater On" indicator will remain lit. - If the "Pilot Out" light comes on during operation, it means that the burner has gone into "lockout" mode and must be restarted.
-If this happens, turn the Water Heater switch OFF for approximately 5 minutes, then turn back on.
+Press the Water Heater LP switch to ON.
+The monitor panel display will indicate that the heater is "On".
+If the monitor panel display reads "Water Heat LP Fail", it means that the burner has gone into "lockout" mode and must be restarted.
+If this happens, turn the Water Heater LP switch off for about 5 minutes, then turn it back on.